Table of Content

 What are the Metallic Qualities of the Transition Metals?

-The transition metals exhibit typical metallic properties such as malleability, ductility, high tensile strength, and metallic luster.
-They are generally good conductors of heat and electricity and tend to crystallize in BCC (body-centered cubic), CCP (cubic close-packed), or HCP (hexagonally close-packed) structures.
+The transition metals exhibit typical metallic properties such as malleability, ductility, high tensile strength, and metallic lustre.
+They are generally good conductors of heat and electricity and tend to crystallize in BCC (body-centred cubic), CCP (cubic close-packed), or HCP (hexagonally close-packed) structures.

 However, trends can be observed in the metallic properties of the transition elements.
 For example, elements such as chromium and molybdenum are some of the hardest transition metals because they contain a large number of unpaired electrons.

 Explain the Reason Behind the High Melting/Boiling Points of Transition Elements.